Chemically hazardous waste

 Disposal of substances having concerns about ignition or other particular dangers, such as alkaline metals

 In situations where deactivation is safely conducted, the same technical procedure can be continued as in the past.
 The deactivated materials can be disposed of as normal waste liquid or class-L waste.
-However, if you have even a slight uneasiness about the deactivation work, consult ESC via the Contact page.
+However, if you have even a slight uneasiness about the deactivation work, consult with ESC via the Q&A site.
+Do not dispose of these waste in an active condition, as it may cause fire.

-For disposal of substances such as nitro compounds (dinitrobenzene etc.), metal alkyl compounds (alkyl aluminum etc.), malodorous substances (mercaptoethanol etc.), and poisonous substances (metal carbonyl etc.), which have concerns about particular dangers, ESC must be consulted beforehand.
+For disposal of substances such as nitro compounds (dinitrobenzene etc.), metal alkyl compounds (alkyl aluminum etc.), malodorous substances (mercaptoethanol etc.), and poisonous substances (metal carbonyl etc.), which have concerns about particular dangers, consult with ESC via the Q&A site.

 3. Disposal request to ESC